StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/README.md

 - [x] 'Make things Plymouth pretty' to add a plymouth and X splash of MagicMirror
 - [x] 'Magic Monitor' simple ways to create MagicMirror log monitors and refresh actions
 - [x] 'Save my Flash' What I wanted to do is load Log2Ram on a Zram disk which then its a hell yes but that actually turned into much more work than I expected.
 Didn't get it running prob could but even after mounting you start to need to change the order of init scripts and things just got Argh!
+Actually did but ended up having to add zram_config to log2ram so check it out!